rabbitmq/rabbitmq-stream-go-client/README.md

 The `BatchSend` is the primitive to send the messages, `Send` introduces a smart layer to publish messages and internally uses `BatchSend`.

-The `Send` interface works in most of cases, In some condition is about 15/20 slower than `BatchSend`.
+The `Send` interface works in most of the cases, In some condition is about 15/20 slower than `BatchSend`.
 See also this [thread](https://groups.google.com/g/rabbitmq-users/c/IO_9-BbCzgQ).

 ### Publish Confirmation